 Outdoor Soccer Rules

-All players in all sports are bound by Play Sask’s Policies & Procedures document.
+All players in all sports are bound by Play Sask’s Policies & Procedures document and must follow our COVID-19 plan.
 We want you to have fun and make friends in a safe, welcoming environment; teams that do not adhere to our Code of Conduct as outlined in the Policies & Procedures will be dealt with accordingly.

 - Each team has 6 players on the field.
 There is no goalie.
 There are no gender requirements.